uwx/ace/README.md

 # ace
 The ace module is a base 13 encoder / decoder that uses lowercase characters with no ascenders or descenders (the parts of a character that extend above the median and below the baseline).
 This module serves no practical purpose other than to produce an interesting aesthetic.
-It can handle ASCII strings of any length and unsigned integers of up to 15 digits.
-Floats are encoded as strings.
-As you can see in the example below, integers get compressed slightly due to the base 13 encoding.
-Strings take up extra space as it takes two characters to represent each 128-bit ASCII character.
+It can handle ASCII strings and signed integers.
+Floats are encoded as strings, but a special float encoder is in progress.

 One possible application of this would be to increment "share" links in an aesthetic way.
-Up to 999 trillion unique links could be incremented.

 ## Changelog